Friday, May 29, 2015

 The Earliest Days of Bayocean School

-A family like Bertha Pearl Morgan's
+A family like Bertha Pearl (Weaver) Morgans living in

+the worker's camp.
 Tillamook County Pioneer Museum

-She described a tree in front of the school with a large limb that hung out over the ocean, where Bertha said the kids would "sit with our shoes and stockings off, and let the waves from the ocean wash our feet at high tide."
+Bertha described a tree in front of the school with a large limb that hung out over the ocean where she said the kids would "sit with our shoes and stockings off, and let the waves from the ocean wash our feet at high tide."
 But someone told on them, and Bayocean Park Superintendent Jim O'Donnell had workers cut the branch off.
-The kids were angry at the time, but looking back she knew it was for the best, because if they'd fallen they'd have drowned. "...but kids will be kids, and we loved everyminute of it, lessons were nil. just play, School days."
-Two schools would later be built out on the spit itself.
+The kids were angry at the time, but looking back she knew it was for the best, because if they'd fallen they'd have drowned. "...but kids will be kids, and we loved every minute of it, lessons were nil. just play, School days."